 Frequently Asked Questions

-As you access these parts together, you will find yourself experiencing the holistic life transformation that you have been looking for – and the wonderful ripple effect is that the addict you love will very likely begin to make some shifts of their own as well.
+As you access these parts together, you will find yourself experiencing the holistic life transformation that you have been looking for – and the wonderful ripple effect is that the addict you love will begin to make some shifts of their own as well.

-I have worked with thousands of clients over the years, and every one of them who have followed these strategies has reached their goals.
+We have worked with thousands of clients over the years, and every one of them who have followed these strategies has reached their goals.
 The addicts in the family have stayed clean and sober - and most of all, the Loved Ones have gotten their lives back.

 If you follow these strategies, they will work for you as well.

 I can say this because they've worked for me too.
-As a recovering addict myself, I’ve been clean and sober for over 30 years - and my relationships with my loved ones are now healthy and healed.
+As a recovering addict myself, I’ve been clean and sober for over 30 years - and my relationships with my own loved ones are now healthy and healed.

 Candace Plattor’s work has effected a powerful positive change in my life.Alexandra P.